Like we mentioned yesterday, today, there is also an emerging consensus among

 and is taking full advantage of the fact that the United States has been bogged

 down for years in a jihadist war.
-Russia needs to ensure its long-term
+Russia needs to ensure its long-term survival.

-to reshape the government into a pro-Russian regime).
+reshape the government into a pro-Russian regime).
 Next, Russia likely will

 turn its attention to the Baltic states and Poland.
 Russia wants the United